-Karengo, is closely related to Japanese nori, and Welsh laver.
+Nori, is closely related to New Zealand Karengo, and Welsh laver.
 Nori is the most consumed seaweed in the world.
 It is eaten many different ways according to traditions: toasted sheets for sushi in Asia, or thick boiled paste for laver bread in Wales.
 Karengo seaweed is native to New Zealand and can be harvested in between July & September.
 It is considered a delicacy to Maori, who use it in their traditional meals, often boiling it with butter and using it as a spread on bread.

 Due to the Kaikoura earthquake in 2016, the commercial harvesting of Karengo seaweed is currently not allowed in New Zealand.
 Pacific Harvest offers two options: